112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 ## the Black Market

-90

-"The black ma et in France

-is di.sg,acetz,21 "

-It. is .
-Most Frenchmen think it, is . too .
-The French newspapers are full of daily criticism_ of the black market .
-Why did the black market arise in France ?
-The basi c reason for any black market, in France or in any country at war, is that there is a great shortage of certain goods , which people need .
-Why were (and are) there great shortages in Franc e Largely because during four years of occupation .. the Germans stripped France bare . picked her clean as a bone .
-(In.
-Marseille, the food depot for the whole south. of France, the Germans took 60 D Q of the food that wa s being shipped in .)
-And when theGei'mans left they took along everything they could lay their hands on .
-There was another important reason for the blac k market. .
-Daring four fears of occupation, thousand s of French men and women who were fugitives from th e Gestapo or' members of the resistance, had no identiiication cards and no ration cards .
-They could only liv e through false papers .
-They could only live illegally .
-They could only live by getting food and supplies - fro m the black market .
-So the black market took on a quality which we never had in the United States it becam e patriotic for many people to patronize the black market .
-It was one way of continuing to fight German rule, Qn e way of getting supplies with which to carry on resistance .

-weapon a.r;Xz%y >.g itie._
-Lek market in France is,not-, as it was in Mme rica . math for relati .oe luxuries (gasoline, whiskey . steaks , !,yutteeh .
-In France, no cite family could et enoug h m the rations doled out by the Germans .
-(From food the liberation of .Paris in 1944, the Parisians wer e -i0.1 .
-:_
-_
-aer-preen
-1 .067 and3 .?,t calories of food per day .
-ge'.r
-.- calories a day is considered the necessary minimu m fo_r ,
-;its not engaged In heavy work .
-(The averag e consumption in the United States is 3,307 calories daily :
-Otis omit ration provides 4 ;000 to 3 .000 calories a day .
-th black market purchases . most Frenchme n t had enough - to eat for four years .
-Hence the. have story of
-.two
-Frenchmen . discussing the. black market ,
-L4_y„
-Would you hx .:,-rsilliing to stop biting anything . on the black market for a week ?"
-"Certainly . not, " . ?". w a; i e reply .
-"Do you want my children to go hungry
-- The ;,fiatk market in France will disappear when ther e is enou g h food and supplies in the ordinary stores, in sufficient. quantity to . be sold at reasonable prices . if the French had more transportation to bring the crop s irate. the cities, the . black -market would do less business .
-'was drmans, incidentally . .were notorious traders o n market e ,- for personal profit .
-Vito
-uan authorities did riot. 'try to stamp out the e
-.I '.','c.
-ma 1 yet --- bec a-use. they knew it, would increas e ;-i. f"i :- oess of t -Le .n,oh neopte Coward their go>'ernrs

-me.nt and leaders : The.
-Germans used every trick i n the . hag . to disrupt the French economy and demoraliz e .
-French people .
-Lastly, where did the French black market get America n cigarettes, soap, candy, chocolate, razor blades . shoe s From .
-American soldiers, who sold them - on the blac k market . .

-91 .

-"T Y ley !hrL ' t the Feetieh. the bla-eI. market ? "

-Mdse

-8ti'ougu' /r alJwh5 to

-&topI

--hate all this more than we do .
-They have to live with it .
-No Frenchman -i>l deny the mistakes France has made . the blows France has suffered, the long and difficult, roa d that France must now take .
-But the way in wh=ich Franc e will recover, the way in which theFrench will meet problems as grave and difficult as any she has ever known . is something which the French people, acting democratically . ill-decide for themselves .
-- If there is a . moral for the world in all this . it is : don't ever let the Germans or any other Fascist power bea t you .
-If there is a lesson for .
-Americans . it is : we don 't kick especiall y when he was knocked a friend when h er s down e-

-The French people ash that question every day.
-It is not our job to appraise the energy or Vie method s of the French government .
-It is not :inplace for American s to tell the French how to run their affairs .
-This much , however . can be said
-France is pulling herself up by the bootstraps .
-It ' s very easy to stand to one side and say . ":Pull harder.
-It's a cinch . just pull harder . " Lkance' is still "punch-drunk", uncertain, . demoralized from the war and the effects of the war .
-It is hard fo r us to realize . the appalling toil which the war took fro m France .
-It is hard for us to realize how profoundly th e entire economic and political structure of France hra ..'bee n shaken by the events from 1940-1945 .
-France is tired, hungry . discouraged, poor, weak .
-The French saw their country . defeated .
-They saw some . o f their leaders and .i c.i ces sell them down the . river- :.
-They

-"7'he leaders

-. of rh.e .French e reeist r,?ee
-.
-thE black market They all got rich on .it . '

-b e.h .u-d

-This is the exact argument used by Dr .
-Gcehbcis and the German propaganda machine .
-The Germans wante d to smash the resistance movement they constantl y smeared the leaders of that movement .
-Gcebbels kep t hammering at the idea that those who resisted Germa n rule were simply criminals .
-The French resistance used the black market during the four years of German occupation .
+<div id="90"><em>90.
+"The black market in France is disgraceful!"</em></div>

+It is.
+Most Frenchmen think it is, too.
+The French newspapers are full of daily criticism of the black market.

+Why did the black market arise in France?
+The basic reason for any black market, in France or in any country at war, is that there is a great shortage of certain goods, which people need.

+Why were (and are) there great shortages in France?
+Largely because during four years of occupation, the Germans stripped France bare, picked her clean as a bone.
+(In Marseille, the food depot for the whole south of France, the Germans took 60% of the food that was being shipped in.)
+And when the Germans left they took along everything they could lay their hands on.

+There was another important reason for the black market.
+During four years of occupation, thousands of French men and women who were fugitives from the Gestapo or members of the resistance, had no identification cards and no ration cards.
+They could only live through false papers.
+They could only live illegally.
+They could only live by getting food and supplies — from the black market.
+So the black market took on a quality which we never had in the United
+States: it became _patriotic_ for many people to patronize the black market.
+It was one way of continuing to fight German rule, one way of getting supplies with which to carry on resistance.

+It was a weapon _against_ the Germans.

+The black market in France is not, as it was in America, a market for relative luxuries (gasoline, whiskey, steaks, butter.)
+In France, no city family could get enough _food_ from the rations doled out by the Germans.
+(From 1941 to the liberation of Paris in 1944, the Parisians were getting between 1,067 and 1,325 calories of food per day.
+2,400 dalories a day is considered the necessary minimum for adults not engaged in heavy work.
+The average consumption in the United States is 3,367 calories daily.
+Our army ration provides 4,000 to 5,000 calories a day.)
+Even with black market purchases, most Frenchmen have not had enough to eat for four years.
+Hence the story of two Frenchmen discussing the black market.
+One said, "Would you be willing to stop buying anything on the black market for a week?"
+"Certainly not," was the reply.
+"Do you want my children to go hungry?"

+The black market in France will disappear when there is enough food and supplies in the ordinary stores, in sufficient quantity to be sold at reasonable prices.
+If the French had more transportation to bring the crops into the cities, the black market would do less business.

+The Germans, incidentally, were notorious traders on the black market — for personal profit.

+The German authorities did not try to stamp out the black market — because they knew it would increase the bitterness of the French people toward their government and leaders.
+The Germans used every trick in the bag to disrupt the French economy and demoralize French people.

+Lastly, where did the French black market get American cigarettes, soap, candy, chocolate, razor blades, shoes?
+From American soldiers, who sold them — on the black market.

+<div id="91"><em>91.
+"Why don't the French use stronger methods to stop the black market?"</em></div>

+The French people ask that question every day.

+It is not our job to appraise the energy or the methods of the French government.
+It is not in place for Americans to tell the French how to run their affairs.
+This much, however, can be said.
+France is pulling herself up by the bootstraps.
+It's very easy to stand to one side and say, "Pull harder.
+It's a cinch.
+Just pull harder."

+France is still "punch-drunk", uncertain, demoralized from the war and the effects of the war.
+It is hard for us to realize the appalling toil which the war took from France.
+It is hard for us to realize how profoundly the entire economic and political structure of France has been shaken by the events from 1940-1945.

+France is tired, hungry, discouraged, poor, weak.
+The French saw their country defeated.
+They saw some of their leaders and heroes sell them down the river.
+They hate all this more than we do.
+They have to live with it.

+No Frenchman will deny the mistakes France has made, the blows France has suffered, the long and difficult road that France must now take.
+But the _way_ in which France will recover, the way in which the French will meet problems as grave and difficult as any she has ever known, is something which the French people, acting democratically, will decide for themselves.

+If there is a moral for the world in all this, it is: don't ever let the Germans or any other Fascist power beat you.

+If there is a lesson for Americans, it is: we don't kick a friend when he is down — especially when he was knocked down by our enemy.

+<div id="92"><em>92.
+"The leaders of the French resistance were behind the black market.
+They all got rich on it."</em></div>

+This is the exact argument used by Dr. Goebbels and the German propaganda machine.
+The Germans wanted to smash the resistance movement; they constantly smeared the leaders of that movement.
+Goebbels kept hammering at the idea that those who resisted German rule were simply criminals.

+The French resistance _used_ the black market during the four years of German occupation.
 They had to use it, in order to survive .
-(See question § 90 .)
+(See [question § 90](#90).)

-,'t,'nce the liberation of 'ranee, no group in France ha s -:')
-:„o
-' igor°ouslj fought• the black market and demande d -1_a« e government stop it than the resistance og n i s,zrons uid the resistance leaders .
+Since the liberation of France, no group in France has more vigorously fought the black market and demanded that the government stop it than the resistance organizations and the resistance leaders.
-9

-n

-7L''ItLli ];s

-rui " i .one

-R.

-loot-n

-tin pij to sto p

-n .
+<div id="93"><em>93.
+"The French haven't done a damn thing to stop pleasure driving by Frenchmen."</em></div>

-The latest check-up on pleasure driving by the Frenc h too': : place one Septembei.
-25, 1945 when .
-French MPs stopped hundreds of French military vehicles in the greate r Paris area in a surprise cheek-up .for official credentials . eneh vehicles were stopped and each driver had t o h ucc papers showing the car was being used for official Preneb civilians or military personnel who
+The latest check-up on pleasure driving by the French took place one September 25, 1945 when French MPs stopped hundreds of French military vehicles in the greater Paris area in a surprise check-up for official credentials.
+All French vehicles were stopped and each driver had to produce papers showing the car was being used for official business.
+French civilians or military personnel who lacked proper papers were booked for court action.
-0.1s :, n
-o.
-:n

-pr'o i??' papcra .weere ''_1plieO ±az ::hurt act :o?]_

 ## those French Soldiers